 LOCI: Letter of Continuing Interest.
-This letter is typically sent by a student when placed on the waitlist, and serves as a confirmation to the school of the student’s intent to enroll in the school if accepted.
+This letter is typically sent by a student when placed on the waitlist.
+It serves as a confirmation to the school of the student’s intent to enroll in the school if accepted.

 LOR: Letter of Recommendation.
-These are the letters written by professors, work colleagues, and friends in support of your law school candidacy.
+These are the letters that professors, work colleagues, and friends write in support of your law school candidacy.

 LRAP: Loan Repayment Assistance Program.
-These programs are designed assist law school graduates entering public service positions with educational loan repayment.
+These programs assist law school graduates entering public service positions with educational loan repayment.

 LSAC: Law School Admission Council.
 This company oversees the administration of the LSAT and operates CAS.

 LSAT: Law School Admission Test, the test required for admission to law school.

 Median GPA/LSAT: The midpoint of the distribution for a school’s admitted students.
 Median GPA and LSAT numbers give applicants a quick sense of where they stand in relation to the types of students a school has accepted recently.

 NonTrad: A non-traditional law school applicant.
 The traditional law school applicant is usually just out of college and has minimal work experience.
 “Nontrads” differ from the typical applicant and are often older with many years of work experience.